-The seed for cycle touring and Saddle Life was planted when I was invited to join Deac and Gal on their annual cycle tour.
-Already interested in cycling and camping it took me about three seconds to agree to the trip and few hammock test camps aside I was all set to go.
-It was a ten day trip around The Netherlands and it would change my life.
-The trip itself was amazing but getting started couldn’t have gone much more wrong.
+The Saddle Life first started for me when I was invited to join Deac and Gal on their annual summer tour.
+Only slightly interested in cycling at the time, I’ve no idea what compelled me to say yes, but I instantly responded with a “yes” and it would change the course of my life forever, and after a few hammock test camps I was all set to go.
+It would be a ten day trip around The Netherlands and it would change my life.
+The trip itself was amazing but getting started couldn’t have gone much worse.

 Get to the ferry!

 Getting to the ferry was a nightmare!
 Spoiler alert: we totally missed our ferry.

 I was in work the day we needed to catch the ferry and the plan was simple; drive to Southport, pick up the guys and make the long drive to Harwich.
 Things didn’t start well after leaving work later than planned, but having prepared extra time for things to go wrong, at this point I wasn’t worried.
 In Southport things got worse.
 We hadn’t tested loading three bikes onto my car before, so while the guys were still getting ready, I was nervously loading up three bikes with horrible premonitions of losing one on the motorway and tearing off a piece of my car and taking out a few others in the process.
 In the meantime the M6 and the entire North West had backed up to be one of the worst jams of the year.
 It was so bad our directions took us through the already congested rush-hour M62 and the outskirts of Manchester to avoid the traffic and head south through A-roads, and local roads with traffic lights.

 “..trying to swap car fuses with only a bicycle repair tool.”